-Tag Field Type Required or Optional Corresponding RAS Message Field d Alias-Address Optional LRQ:destinationInfo Е integer Optional LRQ:nonStandardData:redirectReason
+Tag Field Type Required or Optional Corresponding RAS Message Field d Alias-Address Optional LRQ:destinationInfo E integer Optional LRQ:nonStandardData:redirectReason

-Note A Gatekeeper might not be the final destination of the LRQ messages that it receives.
-If the queried address in an LRQ is in another Gatekeeper's zone, the LRQ is forwarded to that Gatekeeper and is not resolved locally.
-This means that there may be no local zone that can be associated with the LRQ.
-To address this situation, the Gatekeeper arbitrarily uses the server registrations for the first configured local zone.
-Because the order in which configured zones appear can change with deletions and additions, servers should send identical LRQ registrations to all the zones (all the logical gatekeepers) on the same router.
+A gatekeeper might not be the final destination of the LRQ messages that it receives.
+If the queried address in an LRQ is in another Gatekeeper's zone, the LRQ is forwarded to that gatekeeper and is not resolved locally.
+This means that there might not be a local zone that can be associated with the LRQ.
+To address this situation, the gatekeeper arbitrarily uses the server registrations for the first configured local zone.
+Because the order in which configured zones appear can change with deletions and additions, servers should send identical LRQ registrations to all zones (all logical gatekeepers) on the same router.